Optcl-io/mvp-imageGen/README.md

 - **Database**: PostgreSQL with Prisma ORM
 - **Authentication**: NextAuth.js with JWT
 - **Image Processing**: Sharp for image optimization
-- **AI Integration**: OpenAI DALL-E 3 for image generation and transformation
+- **AI Integration**: OpenAI DALL-E 3 for API-based generation and ChatGPT with Python/Playwright for browser automation
+- **Automation**: Python with Playwright for ChatGPT UI interaction

 ## Getting Started